 The typical financing agreement provides for monthly payments of principal and interest with the principal balance of the loan fully amortizing over the term of the related vacation ownership note receivable, which is generally ten years.
-Included within our vacation ownership notes receivable are originated vacation ownership notes receivable and vacation ownership notes receivable acquired in connection with the ILG Acquisition and the Welk Acquisition.
+Included within our vacation ownership notes receivable are originated vacation ownership notes receivable and vacation ownership notes receivable acquired in connection with the ILG Acquisition.

 The interest income earned from the originated vacation ownership financing arrangements is earned on an accrual basis on the principal balance outstanding over the contractual life of the arrangement and is recorded as Financing revenues on our Income Statements.
 Financing revenues also include fees earned from servicing the existing vacation ownership notes receivable portfolio.
-Financing expenses include costs to support the financing, servicing and securitization processes and changes in expected credit losses related to acquired vacation ownership notes receivable.
+Financing expenses include costs in support of the financing, servicing and securitization processes and changes in expected credit losses related to acquired vacation ownership notes receivable.
 The amount of interest income earned in a period depends on the amount of outstanding vacation ownership notes receivable, which, for originated vacation ownership notes receivable, is impacted positively by the origination of new vacation ownership notes receivable and negatively by principal collections.
 We calculate financing propensity as contract sales volume of finance contracts originated in the period divided by contract sales volume of all contracts originated in the period.
 We do not include resales contract sales in the financing propensity calculation.
-Financing propensity was 52 percent in the second quarter of 2021 and 37 percent in the second quarter of 2020; the higher financing propensity in the second quarter of 2021 is due to a higher percentage of sales during this period to first-time-buyers, who tend to have a higher financing propensity.
-Going forward, we expect to continue to shift back to an increased focus on sales to first-time buyers, which should further increase propensity and increase interest income as new originations of vacation ownership notes receivable outpace the decline in principal of existing vacation ownership notes receivable.
+Financing propensity was 46 percent in the first quarter of 2021 and 57 percent in the first quarter of 2020; the lower financing propensity in the first quarter of 2021 is due to a higher percentage of sales during this period to existing owners, who tend to have a lower financing propensity.
+Going forward, we expect to shift back to an increased focus on sales to first-time buyers, which should increase propensity and increase interest income as new originations of vacation ownership notes receivable outpace the decline in principal of existing vacation ownership notes receivable.